kzmi3/ccheck-uniformat-conversion/gtech_practicum_data_alignment/uniformat/README.md

 * Extracting detailed "Includes" and "Excludes" lists from a Uniformat II guide PDF using PDF parsing and Google Gemini AI.
 * Leveraging Google Gemini AI to generate rich, detailed descriptions for each Uniformat Level 3 element, combining information from their names, inclusions, and exclusions.
 * Storing all this structured information in a SQLite database.
-* Providing a Streamlit dashboard for interactive exploration of the enriched data.

 ---